andrewbanchich/forty-jekyll-theme/5-mastodon-bot.md

 ```
 !@IDF_Planets
 ```
 at any place in your post.
-The bot looks for such posts every 5 minutes, and when a post is found found, it is automatically boosted.
+The bot looks for such posts every 5 minutes, and when a post is found, it is automatically boosted.

 ### Post directly using @IDF_Planets
 If you would like to post something directly from the @IDF_Planets account, you only need to send a private message to @IDF_Planets.
 To do so, start your post with